londaro/lurdesondaro/content/_index.md

       text: |-
           The large-scale structure of the Universe we observe today is the end product of the intricate evolution of dark matter and baryon fluctuations, shaped by gravity and hydrodynamic forces, within a cosmos now dominated by dark energy.
 In my research, I try to understand and model various aspects of this process of structure formation, thus aiming to shed light on its fundamental components: dark matter and dark energy.

     design:
       columns: '1'
-      width: '60%' # Adjust width to a percentage or specific value
+      column-width: '60%' # Adjust width to a percentage or specific value
       align: 'center' # Center-align the text within the block (optional)

   # - block: collection
   #   id: papers
   #   content: